-Two opposite torsional moments T are applied that induce an axial counter-rotation of the beam terminals, and hence a twist deformation of the profile, quantified this through the $\psi(z)$ section twist angle.
+Two opposite T torques are applied that induce an axial counterrotation 2rl of the beam extremities, and hence a twist deformation of the profile, which is locally quantified through the $\psi(z)$ section twist angle, and whose average rate along the 2l overall span length is r.

-The cross sectional motion is limited to a twist rotation around the z axis, which is centroidal with respect to shear, plus the restrained warping out-of-plane displament.
+Due to the skew-symmetric nature of the problem with respect to the three xy, yz and zx planes, the cross sectional motion is limited to a twist rotation around the z axis, which is centroidal with respect to shear, plus the restrained warping out-of-plane displacement.

-In Figure 1.21 the profile walls are ideally partitioned into a set of limited width blades; the profile cross section rotation induces at the blade sections three distinct motions, i.e. a) a twist rotation, b) a widthwise translation, and c) a transverse translation with respect to the blade width.
+In Figure 1.21 the profile walls are ideally partitioned into a set of limited width rectangular blades; the profile section rotation locally induces at each blade section three distinct motions, i.e. a) a twist rotation, b) a widthwise translation, and c) a transverse translation with respect to the blade width.

-The axial rate of the twist motion a) is at the base of the de St.

-Venant torsional model for open thin walled sections, which covers it exhaustively; conversely, the second order axial rate of the b) and c) translations induce bending curvatures at the blades, whose contribution to the internal energy increases the profile stiffness in torsion.
+The axial rate of the twist motion a) is at the base of the de St. Venant torsional model for open thin walled sections, which covers it exhaustively; conversely, the second order axial rate of the b) and c) translations induce bending curvatures at the blades, whose contribution to the internal energy increases the profile stiffness in torsion with respect to twist alone.